 Not only does it make you look better, but if done correctly can make your beard grow much faster and in a healthier way.

-In order to have a great looking beard you will need to learn how to style your beard, wash your face with good products, trimming your facial hair properly and more!
+In order to have a great looking beard you will need to learn how to style your beard, wash your beard with good products, trim your facial hair properly and more!

 All of these tips will help keep your skin healthy while growing out that epic mane!